 Students will not be excused in order to take professional tests.
+Note: MTLE testing is no longer required.

-The Director of Field Experiences is responsible for determining the length and amount of make-up days when absences exceed two times using the following guidelines
+The director of field experiences is responsible for determining the length and number of make-up days when absences exceed two times.